-Don GrahamDon is a Director and Business Development Manager for William Aitken & Co, a company that has been importing consumables into New Zealand for over 70 years.
-Over the past 10 years, the company has shown considerable growth particularly with containers of grocery products imported from China.
-Don is an energetic motivated person who believes in developing strong and solid business relationships with suppliers.
-Don has been in the Grocery industry for over 38 years and in 2013 was honoured with a life time achiever award from the Prime Minister for his efforts.
-Don is also a founding Trustee of the Grocery Charity Ball that over 12 years, has raised close to $3 million for deserving NZ charities.
+Don GrahamDon is a Director and Business Development Manager for William Aitken & Co, a company that has been importing consumables and non-food Grocery products into New Zealand for over 74 years.
+Over the past 14 years, Dons company has shown considerable growth, particarly with containers of products imported from China.
+Don is an energetic, self-motivated person who strongly believes in building strong long term business relationships and developing growth strategies with suppliers.
+Don has been in the Grocery industry since 1977 and has been to China on business over 35 times over the past 18 years witnessing the dramatic growth in quality and innovation with many Chinese Suppliers.
+In 2013, Don was recognised by the Food and Grocery Council with a Life Time Achiever award, presented by the Prime Minister.
+Don is also a NZ Justice of the Peace and a founding Trustee of the Grocery Charity Ball, that over the past 15 years has raised in excess of 3.4 million for deserving New Zealand charities.

 Vallen HanVallen Han is an experienced and passionate marketer with China focus.
 Vallen came to New Zealand in 1999.
 She has obtained a BA in International Economic Cooperation from Northeast University of Finance and Economics in China(1995), a first class Honours Degree in Marketing(2000) and a Master degree with distinction in Information Systems (2001) from Victoria University of Wellington.
 She worked on various marketing roles for the Nielsen Company, Axa New Zealand and New Zealand Post before she established her own business New Zealand Information and Communication Technology Ltd (NZICT).
 NZICT is a company focusing on helping NZ business grow Daigou Channel via Wechat, and ecommerce.
 Her clients include large iconic NZ pharmaceutical business, uprising skincare brands.
 NZICT is also a local partner of Alibaba Global and a service integrator of Alipay.
 Vallen has been on the board of NZCTA since 2013 and has been since in charge of organising NZCTA events in Wellington.
 Since she started, she has organised quite a few events, such as Ecommerce Pathway to China, Social media marketing Strategies and IP Protection.
 She has a good network with those businesses who wish to grow in China and those who could help.